 - If there is a difference in mileage, then calculate how much the expenses are increasing.

-The idea of E20 petrol is not bad for the environment and economy.
+The idea of E20 petrol is not bad for the environment or the economy.
 It can benefit the country in the long run.
-But the reality is that the speed with which it has been implemented has increased the problems of vehicle owners.
+But the reality is that the speed at which it has been implemented has worsened the problems faced by vehicle owners.